Univalence in locally cartesian closed infinity-categories: Factorization systems and truncation

+\begin{proof} The statement is that for any map $g:B'\to B$, the pullback functor $g^* : \C_{/B} \to \C_{/B'}$ preserves $n$-connected objects.
+But since $g^*$ is assumed to be a left adjoint, it preserves $n$-connected maps by Lemma~\ref{ladjnconn}, and since it also preserves terminal objects, it therefore preserves $n$-connected objects. \end{proof}

+Having established our main example of a stable factorization system, we proceed to some general results.

-\begin{lemma} Let $\C$ be a presentable locally cartesian closed $\i$-category $\C$ in which sums are disjoint, and let $(\E,\F)$ be a factorization system in $\C$ which is stable under basechange.
+\begin{lemma} Let $\C$ be a presentable locally cartesian closed $\infty$-category $\C$ in which sums are disjoint, and let $(\E,\F)$ be a stable factorization system in $\C$.
 Then $\F$ is closed under small sums. \end{lemma} \begin{proof} Let $\{f_i : X_i \to S_i\}$ be a small set of maps in $\F$, and let $f:X\to S$ be their sum in $\C$.
-Since sums are universal and disjoint, for each $i$ we have a pullback square
+Since sums are universal, for each $i$ we have a pullback square

 where the horizontal maps are the sum inclusions.
 Now consider a commutative square